Foreign tax credit

 Approved investment projects are also granted accelerated depreciation on nationally produced equipment and access to low-cost financing.
 Sales of some capital equipment are exempt from state sales tax.

-Brazilian corporate taxpayers can apply a percentage of their income tax liability on deposit for reinvestment and investment in their own approved investment projects.
+Brazilian corporate taxpayers can recover a portion of their income tax and social contributions taxes on revenues (PIS/Cofins) based on investment in their own approved investment projects.
 These approved investment projects are normally granted total or partial income tax exemption.
+As of November 2023, it is in force Provisional Measure 1,185/23 that changes the means and limits for such tax relief.
+Such Provisional Measure must be converted into Law by the congress in order to be fully in force in 2024.

 The Brazilian legislation also provides tax incentives for projects focusing on technological innovation.